pravega/pravega-client-rust/book/src/PythonBindings.md

 # Python Bindings

-Pravega Native client uses [PyO3](https://pyo3.rs) to generate Python bindings.
+The below section describes the Python APIs of the Rust based Pravega Native client.

 # Python API tutorial

 * ## StreamManager